Paul Baran: Packet switched network design

-After joining the RAND Corporation in 1959, Baran took on the task of designing a "survivable" communications system that could maintain communication between end points in the face of damage from nuclear weapons during the Cold War.
+After joining the RAND Corporation in 1959, Baran took on the task, formulated by his boss at RAND, of designing a "survivable" communications system that could maintain communication between end points in the face of damage from nuclear weapons during the Cold War.
 Then, most American military communications used high-frequency connections, which could be put out of action for many hours by a nuclear attack.
 Baran decided to automate RAND Director Franklin R. Collbohm's previous work with emergency communication over conventional AM radio networks and showed that a distributed relay node architecture could be survivable.
 The Rome Air Development Center soon showed that the idea was practicable.

 Using the minicomputer technology of the day, Baran and his team developed a simulation suite to test basic connectivity of an array of nodes with varying degrees of linking.
 That is, a network of n-ary degree of connectivity would have n links per node.
 The simulation randomly "killed" nodes and subsequently tested the percentage of nodes that remained connected.
 The result of the simulation revealed that networks in which n ≥ 3 had a significant increase in resilience against even as much as 50% node loss.
 Baran's insight gained from the simulation was that redundancy was the key.
 His first work was published as a RAND report in 1960, with more papers generalizing the techniques in the next two years.

 After proving survivability, Baran and his team needed to show proof of concept for that design so that it could be built.
 That involved high-level schematics detailing the operation, construction, and cost of all the components required to construct a network that leveraged the new insight of redundant links.
 The result was one of the first store-and-forward data layer switching protocols, a link-state/distance vector routing protocol, and an unproved connection-oriented transport protocol.
 Explicit detail of the designs can be found in the complete series of reports On Distributed Communications, published by RAND in 1964.

 The design flew in the face of telephony design of the time by placing inexpensive and unreliable nodes at the center of the network and more intelligent terminating 'multiplexer' devices at the endpoints.
 In Baran's words, unlike the telephone company's equipment, his design did not require expensive "gold plated" components to be reliable.
 The Distributed Network that Baran introduced was intended to route around damage.
 It provided connection to others through many points, not one centralized connection.
 Fundamental to the scheme was the division of the information into "blocks" before they were sent out across the network.
 That enabled the data to travel faster and communications lines to be used more efficiently.
 Each block was sent separately, traveling different paths and rejoining into a whole when they were received at their destination.